Geography of the Democratic Republic of the Congo: Climate change

 As of 2023, the DRC is the 18th highest emitting nation of greenhouse gases and the highest emitter on the African continent.
-The majority of these emissions arise from land use change and deforestation, as the country uses little fossil fuels and only one-fifth of the population has access to electricity.
+The majority of these emissions arise from land use change and deforestation, as the country uses little fossil fuel and only one-fifth of the population has access to electricity.
 The DRC is one of the most vulnerable nations to climate change and the least prepared to deal with its impacts.
 Climate change in the DRC is predicted to cause more frequent and intense floods, droughts and exacerbated disease epidemics.
 Sectors vulnerable to climate change include agriculture, forestry and energy.